comradechrome/Portfolio/AgCubio/Resources/README.txt

 		-Food Cubes grow randomly to give players goals during play -Speed decreases near edges to eliminate 'invisible wall' quality of world edge -Movement smoothing optimizes visual experience
+		-Only the last mouse location is used from each player on each heart beat to prevent an unfair advantage from 'modified' clients

 	Known Bugs:
 		-Occasion food artifacts on startup